aggrawal-ankur/gitbook/content/docs/debugging/wpd-1.md

 ## Interrupts

-An **interrupt** is an asynchronous event that is typically triggered by an I/O device.
+An **interrupt** is an asynchronous event which is typically triggered by an I/O device.
 For example:

 * `CTRL + C` to exit an infinite loop or a hanged terminal process.
 * `CTRL + D` to exit python shell.

-When an interrupt or an exception is signaled, the processor halts the execution of the program and switches to a handler procedure that has been written specifically to handle the interrupt or exception condition.
+When an interrupt or an exception is signaled, the processor halts the execution of the program and switches to a handler procedure that has been written specifically to handle the interrupt/exception condition.

 The processor accesses the handler procedure through an entry in the **interrupt descriptor table** (IDT).
-When the handler has completed handling the interrupt or exception, program control is returned to the interrupted program.
+When the handler is done handling the interrupt/exception, program control is returned to the interrupted program.

-The IA-32 Architecture defines 18 predefined interrupts and exceptions and 224 user defined interrupts.
+The IA-32 architecture has 18 predefined interrupts and exceptions and 224 user defined interrupts.

 | Vector | Mnemonic | Description | Type |
 | :--- | :--- | :--- | :--- |